 "Working for ELG is not a job, it's more of a calling.
 I'm a talker, I like getting to know all those different people - Navy and Air Force veterans, steel plant or powerhouse workers, and others, learning to appreciate what we have, and being able to help them."

-Since 1995, Michael Bartlett, our Director of Case Management has had many positions in the firm, starting with legal assistant.
-After graduating from UAB in 1998, he became an expert in environmental litigation matters, especially asbestos cases.
-His own life experience with asbestos injuries fueled his motivation to help people in similar circumstances.
+Since 1995, Michael Bartlett has had many positions in the firm, starting as a legal assistant.
+After graduating from UAB, he became an expert in environmental litigation matters, especially toxic exposure.
+His life experience with toxic chemical exposure injuries fueled his motivation to help people in similar circumstances.
 Over the two decades of meeting with clients and doing interviews, Michael has a great understanding of the products that cause significant exposure to a wide variety of toxicants.

-"Even since I started, as a receptionist, I learned that people are so different and react to their situation in various ways, but they all have something in common: the need for clear, concise legal help.
-We are here for them and we truly care."Our Difference
+"Even since I started as a receptionist, I learned that people are so different and react to their situations in various ways, but they all have something in common: the need for clear, concise legal help.
+We are here for them, and we truly care."

 A UAB graduate and a member of our group for 6 years, Skyler is now a legal assistant in a team that makes a joint effort to do things right from the beginning.

 Filing toxic exposure claims with the information they require, researching missing information, finding the links between work history and significant exposure are some of her main tasks.